stroherdebora/stroherdebora/README.md

 My name is Débora Patrícia Ströher.

 I'm a computer scientist graduated from the Universidade Federal do Pampa.
-Currently, I continue to improve my knowledge, now as a mobile developer, where I intend to pursue a career.
+Currently, I continue to improve my knowledge, now as a mobile developer.

 I'm also passionate about user interface design and information security.
 <!--